Cheranga/libs-funky-azure-datatable-extensions/Readme.md

 </div>

-> The library uses Microsoft's `Azure.Data.Tables` package to perform data operations.
+> The library uses Microsoft's `Azure.Data.Tables` package to perform data operations.</p>
 > The library separates commands and queries, and provides separate methods to be used easily on your data tables.

 ## :tada: Features

 :bulb: Separation of command and query operations.

-:bulb: Query responses are strongly typed with clear intentions of what will be returned.
+:bulb: Query and command responses are strongly typed with clear intentions of what will be returned.

 :bulb: Support for either managed identity or connection string through dependency injection.